-There are many reasons why you might need to do this, from other staff already being off work, to spikes in customer demand.
-When do you have to refuse a leave request, here are a few things to bear in mind.
+There are many reasons why you might need to do this, from other staff already being off work to spikes in customer demand.
+When you have to refuse a leave request, here are a few things to bear in mind.

 Try to avoid refusing leave.